 This class is full.
 Please contact firstname.lastname@example.org to add your name to the waiting list.

-Christoph Steier, Lawrence Berkeley National Lab; James Safranek and Xiaobiao Huang, SLAC National Accelerator Lab
+Christoph Steier and Thorsten Hellert, Lawrence Berkeley National Lab; Xiaobiao Huang, SLAC National Accelerator Lab

 Purpose and Audience

-The purpose of this course is to give an overview of beam-based diagnostics (centered mostly on circular accelerators) including practical computer examples.
-The course is intended for graduate students and postdoctoral fellows, who want to get a start into this modern and advanced field, as well as for accelerator operators that want to get a better understanding of advanced measurement methods.
+The purpose of this graduate-level course is to give an overview of beam-based diagnostics (centered mostly on circular accelerators) including practical computer examples.
+The course is intended for graduate students, postdoctoral fellows, and other early-career scientists and engineers who want to get a start into this modern and advanced field.
+It is also appropriate for select accelerator operators that want to get a better understanding of advanced measurement methods.

 Working familiarity with basic accelerator physics, electrodynamics and classical mechanics as provided by the USPAS course "Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab".

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.